Magnificent temples and shrines and wild-roaming deer in a huge park

 Access to central Nara is easiest from Osaka.
 Nara Station on JR lines is further away from the city center than Kintetsu Station.

 Kintetsu Nara can also be reached from Kyoto Station in just over 30 minutes.

-From Kintetsu Nara, the park is a 15-minute walk.
-The park can also be accessed from Nara station with a 25-minute walk.
+From Kintetsu Nara, the park is a 5-minute walk.
+The park can also be accessed from JR Nara Station with a 20-minute walk.

 The area around Nara Park is known for its incredible cultural heritage.
 The most famous and the first place most visitors go is the Great Buddha Hall at Todaiji .

 This is the largest bronze statue of Buddha in the world, and weighs an estimated 300 tons.
 Inside what was once the largest wooden building in the world, the scale of this statue is awe-inspiring.
 Do not miss the less-visited temple buildings up the hill to the left of the Great Buddha.

 Similarly impressive is the 50-meter tall pagoda at the neighboring Kofukuji .
 This magnificent construction makes it the second tallest five-story pagoda in Japan.
 The museum here is a must for lovers of Buddha statues.

 A quick walk away from the Great Buddha is Shinyakushiji , which is known for its statue of the Medicine Buddha.
 While a lot smaller in size than the Great Buddha, this Buddha is still very impressive, as it was laboriously carved from a single piece of wood, and the many statues that surround it are a very impressive and original sight.

 Nearby Kasuga Taisha balances perfectly the natural and cultural elements of the area.
 Walk to the shrine along a path through the woods, illuminated with innumerable stone lanterns during Setsubun Mantoro .
 At the shrine itself, the deep vermillion colored paint of the buildings perfectly complements the surrounding trees.